Branch and Price for Submodular Bin Packing: Solving the pricing problem

-Next, we summarize the approximation errors of all the proposed relaxations to their corresponding formulations.
+Next, we summarize the approximation errors of two relaxations to their corresponding formulations.
 Note that we do not consider the integrality of the binary variable $x'$.
 Comparing \Cref{lem.pout} and \Cref{cor.pout}, the approximation error of the PWL relaxation \eqref{pricing.rel.mbqcp} to the MBQCP formulation \eqref{pricing.ref.mbqcp} is independent of the number of variables, while the approximation error of the polyhedral outer approximation to the BSOCP formulation \eqref{pricing.ref.bsocp} depends on this number.

-For a large (possibly exponential) number of breakpoints, the PWL relaxation can also be transformed into an exact reformulation of the MBQCP formulation. \begin{corollary} Let \(\cB^\ast = \{w \in [0,c] \,:\, \exists x \in \{0,1\}^{\cN'}, w = \sum_{i \in \cN'} a'_i x_i\}\).
-Then, the PWL relaxation \eqref{pricing.rel.mbqcp} derived from $\cB^\ast$ is an exact reformulation of the MBQCP formulation \eqref{pricing.rel.mbqcp}. \end{corollary} \begin{proof}{Proof.} It suffices to prove that given a binary point $(x,w)$ satisfying the PWL relaxation, it is also feasible for the MBQCP formulation.